 They both have great support. eBay offers a lot of helpful guides.
 If you search by topic you will see that they have guides for buying, selling, managing your account, fees & billing, resolving a problem, and shipping returns.
 Shopify Manual has everything you need to know to start and improve your Shopify store.
 You will find documentation for everything.
 Both companies also have phone, live, and email support.

+Just like I said in my Shopify vs Amazon review or my Shopify vs Etsy ecommerce review, you want to have the perfect design for your site.
 Maybe you already pictured in your head how your site will look like.
 Shopify puts your dreams to life.
-It actually allows you to be creative and pick a custom theme of your choice.
+With eBay you have no way of doing this because you don’t have your own website.
+Shopify actually allows you to be creative and set yourself apart from other ecommerce platforms by allowing you to pick a custom theme of your choice.

 The best option is to use Shopify.
 It gives you your own brand, website, and it gives you a truck load of features for increased income.
 There are many stores on the web that are powered by Shopify and are making over 100K/yr in profit.
 Search engine presence helps you do this.
 You can’t let Shopify pass you by.
 What you should do is use them both.
 Start with Shopify now for the long run and use eBay for now to help you sell and receive repeat customers for your business.
 Don’t let time pass you by start ranking on Google today.